Alfresco/alfresco-ng2-components/lib/core/src/lib/breaking-changes.md

 - LibraryMembershipDirective: Moved from ADF Core to ADF content services
 - NodeDeleteDirective: Moved from ADF Core to ADF content services
 - NodeFavoriteDirective: Moved from ADF Core to ADF content services
+- NodeRestoreDirective: Moved from ADF Core to ADF content services